Bringing Baby to Work

 Because parents don’t stop being parents when they go to work.

 Because childcare is prohibitively expensive for many families.
-(Putting Liam in daycare would have cost more than my mortgage payment.)
+(Putting my son in daycare would have cost more than my mortgage payment.)

 Because it makes it easier to breastfeed—and for some moms, it may mean the difference between breastfeeding and formula feeding.